ragalina/cse15l-lab-reports/lab-report-5.md

 ## Code Trace

 Here is the code trace for Example 2, where the file wasn't found.
+- ```rm -rf student-submission```
+    - This deletes the entire student-submission file from list-example-grader.
+Once the command is executed successfully, the entire folder is removed.
 - ```git clone```
     - exit code: 0 (executed successfully)
     - standard output: